When you are finished with networks and storage, you can proceed to setting up the following servers:

 For the list of all requirements, see Software Specifications.

 Please do not create mixed compute zones.
 Do not add CloudBoot and static compute resources to one compute zone, as well as Xen and KVM compute resources to one compute zone.
-The reason is that Xen virtual servers cannot be migrated to a KVM compute resource and vice versa.

 Control Panel Server